usatales.com

 It served as a municipal water source for nearby communities like Fort Collins and Greeley and was named after Horsetooth Mountain.

-The reservoir, one of the most outstanding Colorado beaches, is a popular outdoor recreation destination during the summer, with over 570,000 visitors each year.
-Seasonally, a designated swimming beach is maintained, boating, canoeing, kayaking, and shore fishing.
+The reservoir, one of the most outstanding beaches, is a popular outdoor recreation destination during the summer, with over 570,000 visitors each year.
+Seasonally, a designated swimming beach is maintained, for boating, canoeing, kayaking, and shore fishing.

 Hiking and mountain biking trails are available along the shoreline, such as the Foothills Trail.
 Summer is undoubtedly the most popular season to visit Horsetooth Reservoir, so expect the beaches to be packed when the weather warms up.